The QA Handbook (QAH) is a non-normative handbook about the

 document as other than work in progress.

-Comments on this document may be emailed to email@example.com, the publicly archived list
+Comments on this document are welcome, and may be emailed to email@example.com, the publicly

-Commenters please note that your comments will be publicly
+Interest Group.
+Please note that your comments will be

 - Introduction & roadmap